w3f/polkadot-wiki-old/docs/glossary.md

 ## Parachain

 A blockchain which meets several characteristics which allow it work within the confines of the Polkadot Runtime Environment.
+Also known as "parallelized chain."

 ## Parachain Registry